MaterializeInc/materialize/doc/user/content/manage/user-management/_index.md

 In Materialize, RBAC allows organization administrators to:

-* Determine which users have read or write permissions for specific objects
+* Determine which users have read or write privileges for specific objects

 * Control how users interact with clusters by giving them different levels of access to resources

-* Prevent accident operations from unauthorized users
+* Prevent accidental operations from unauthorized users

-* Isolate access to user-facing data from internal organization data T
+* Isolate access to user-facing data from internal organization data

 Materialize object access is also dependent on cluster privileges.
 Roles that need access to an object that use compute resources must also have the same level of access to the cluster.
 Materialize objects that use compute